 Rockhampton Regional Council is a proud Reef Guardian Council.

 The Reef Guardian Council stewardship program recognises the good environmental work councils and communities are doing to help the Great Barrier Reef.
-Each year the council reviews its activities and produces an Action Plan and Highlights to promote the positive outcomes and its commitment to a better future for the Great Barrier Reef.
+Each year Council reviews its activities and produces an Action Plan and Highlights to promote the positive outcomes and its commitment to a better future for the Great Barrier Reef.